gitee2github/website/content/en/developer.md

 + Whether the contribution architecture is correct?
 + Whether the contribution is complete?

-Note: If your PR does not draw enough attention, you can seek help through the SIG mailing list or dev@openEuler.org.
+Note: If your PR does not draw enough attention, you can seek help through the SIG mail list or dev@openEuler.org.